call-0f-code/.github/profile/README.md

 ## When did we start ?

 Call of Code began its journey on **November 7th, 2022**, with a grand inauguration at **TSSM's Padmabhushan Vasantdada Patil Institute of Technology**.
-The event, led by **Honorable Principal Dr. R.S.
-Pawar**, marked the transformation of **Lab 307** into the club’s hub, symbolizing our commitment to self-learning, innovation, and collaboration. 🚀
+The event symbolized our commitment to self-learning, innovation, and collaboration. 🚀

 ## Contact